 About our International Probate Service

-The qualified Solicitors on our panel are experienced in dealing with estates where the Executor or Administrator is not located in the UK during the Estate Administration.
+Our International Probate Service is provided qualified Solicitors on our panel are experienced in dealing with estates where the Executor or Administrator is not located in the UK during the Estate Administration.
 All of the solicitors on our panel are capable of completing the administration of the estate through phone calls and emails.
+Whilst dealing with an international executor.
 We arrange calls for a time that suits you regardless of the timezone so that the process doesn’t get slowed down.

 If you have been named the executor of an estate located in England and wales but you are living in another country, we understand it is not always possible to put all your responsibilities on hold and travel to another country.
 The time it takes for an application of probate to be granted and the estate to be administered can vary greatly and it’s not always realistic or financially viable to put everything on hold until the process is complete.

 The solicitors on our panel are experienced in administering estates where there are international executors who are not resident in the UK.
 The legal and administrative work will be managed by the solicitor with frequent updates to the international executor via phone calls and emails.
 A home visit is not necessary and you will not need to find the time or means to attend a meeting at a solicitor’s office.

 Establishing what’s in the estate